Showing 1 - 15 of 30

 According to a number of studies, the risk of catching various bacterial and viral infections is at its peak during the monsoon season.
 Mosquitos, which are known carriers of different types of diseases, breed at a much higher rate during this season, with no lack of stagnant water and the high moisture content in the air, which makes for extremely favourable conditions for them.
 This eventually results in various types of infections and mosquito-borne diseases becoming more common in the rainy season.
 Some of these infections are quite common and simple and can be treated with over-the-counter medication, but others, if left untreated, may result in serious complications.
 The most common monsoon-related diseases include malaria, typhoid, dengue, chikungunya, etc. One may choose from numerous cost-effective fever profile test panels at Max Lab and book the same online, based on wat their doctor prescribes to help diagnose the root cause of the fever and other symptoms they may be displaying.

 Monsoon is also known as the flu season as during this time, the risk of contracting various infections is relatively high, as compared to any other season.
-Some of the common symptoms of these monsoon-related infections may include high fever, teary eyes, rashes, severe headache, joint and muscle pain, nausea, fatigue, etc. All these symptoms however may be indicative of a number of health conditions, ranging from a simple viral fever to dengue, malaria, typhoid, chikungunya, etc. If not treated on time, some of these diseases may cause some serious complications, and sometimes even prove to be fatal.
+Some of the common symptoms of these monsoon-related infections may include high fever, teary eyes, rashes, severe headache, joint pain and muscle pain, nausea, fatigue, etc. All these symptoms however may be indicative of a number of health conditions, ranging from a simple viral fever to dengue, malaria, typhoid, chikungunya, etc. If not treated on time, some of these diseases may cause some serious complications, and sometimes even prove to be fatal.
 Some of the most common monsoon-related diseases and the complications they may lead to include:

 Given all these risks, it is extremely important to get tested on time.
 Only a proper diagnosis can help with timely treatment and fast recovery.